Sports in Indonesia: Sepak takraw

 Sepak takraw spread from China to the Indonesian archipelago, the game is believed to have evolved from cuju, a game similar to association football that was used as military training.
 In Indonesia, Sepak Takraw is also known as Sepak Raga in the local language in Indonesia.
 In Sulawesi, the traditional Bugis football game is called "Raga" (the player is called "Pa'Raga").
 Some of the men playing the "Raga" circle in a group, the ball is passed from one to the other and the man who kicks the highest ball is the winner.
 "Raga" is also played for fun by demonstrating several tricks, such as kicking the ball and placing it on the player's head with the handle of the tengkolok bugis (Bugis headgear similar to a Malay tanjak).

 After Sepak takraw was developed into modern competitive sport in 1940s with exact rules and scoring systems, Indonesia has become one of major sepak takraw power in the region, competing against Thailand and Malaysian teams.

 Motorsport

 Motorsport in not a common sport in Indonesia, despite this, the sport has a huge following in Indonesia and there are some notable Indonesian motorsport competitors.
-For example, Rio Haryanto was the first Indonesian driver who competed in Formula One for Manor Racing at the 2016 Formula One Season, Sean Gelael is an ex Formula Two driver and now competing in World Endurance Championship for United Autosport, Mario Aji is Indonesian Moto2 driver for Idemitsu Honda Team Asia.
+For example, Rio Haryanto was the first Indonesian driver who competed in Formula One for Manor Racing at the 2016 Formula One Season, Sean Gelael is an ex Formula Two driver and now competing in World Endurance Championship for W Racing Team, Mario Aji is Indonesian Moto2 driver for Idemitsu Honda Team Asia.
 Indonesia also held some races for Formula E at Jakarta International e-Prix Circuit and MotoGP at Mandalika International Street Circuit.
 Indonesia used to held World Rally Championship in 1996 and 1997.
 And Indonesia planned to run WRC again in 2027 in Toba.